HiPERCAM/hipercam/docs/reduction.rst

 condition from which it may never recover.
 On the other hand, too large, and you could jump to a nearby object, and you also increase the chance of cosmic rays causing problems even though the search uses gaussian smoothing to reduce their influence.
-The mian way to combat this is to choose bright, well-isolated stars as reference target.
+The main way to combat this is to choose bright, well-isolated stars as reference target.
 The shifts from the reference targets are used to place the profile fit boxes and avoid the need to searches over non-reference targets.
 This can be a great help on faint targets.
 The main